jrie/flagCookies/README.md

 ## Thanks and notes

 To all who helped so far through critic, general feedback and ideas.
 Keeps me going!
+And of course for everyone supporting the project in this or the other way.

 ### German speaking thread @ ngb.to about FlagCookies
 [Flag Cookies on german bulletin board ngb.to](https://ngb.to/threads/32496-Firefox-Addon-FlagCookies)